Temporarily remove instances from your Auto Scaling group - Amazon EC2 Auto Scaling

 Amazon EC2 Auto Scaling does not perform health checks on instances that are in a standby state.
 While the instance is in a standby state, its health status reflects the status that it had before you put it on standby.
 Amazon EC2 Auto Scaling does not perform a health check on the instance until you put it back in service.

 For example, if you put a healthy instance on standby and then terminate it, Amazon EC2 Auto Scaling continues to report the instance as healthy.
 If you attempt to put a terminated instance that was on standby back in service, Amazon EC2 Auto Scaling performs a health check on the instance, determines that it is terminating and unhealthy, and launches a replacement instance.
-For an introduction to health checks, see Health checks for Auto Scaling instances.
+For more information, see Health checks for instances in an Auto Scaling group.

 To temporarily remove an instance